ashour/laravel-simplemessage/README.md

       ),
     );

 That's it.
-You're all installed and ready to use SimplMessage.
+You're all installed and ready to use SimpleMessage.

 ##Redirecting with Messages##

+When you want to send a message to a view via redirect, say to send a success message that notifies the user that an item was added, just use the simple `with_message` method.

 ###Redirect with a message###